Simple Stroke Recovery Exercises & Therapy You Can Do At Home

 Occupational Therapy Exercises for Stroke Patients

 Incorporating your affected arm into functional tasks is so important!
 Use your affected arm for as many daily tasks as you can, in any way you can.
-Here are some examples of occupational therapy exercises to engage your arm or hand with everyday activities.
+Here are some examples of occupational therapy exercises to engage your arm or hand with in everyday activities.

-• Self-feeding (Try finger foods if you can’t manage utensils yet)
+• Self-feeding (try finger foods if you can’t manage utensils yet)

 • Turning a doorknob